TobiasB91/papierlos/README.md

-# Papierlos
+# Papierlos (WIP)
-A paperless clone written in Haskell
+A paperless clone written in Haskell.
+Work in progress.